|

 hills during your run, consider the hills as LSD training and run them at

-a slower pace and then continue your run.
+your normal (or slower) pace and then continue your run.

 Hills